kAmAZ07/Portfolio/C#_projects/Console_App_Project/README.md

-It was necessary to develop a console application "Music Organizer", which should:
+Was given a task to develop a console application "Music Organizer", which should:
 1. Store data about music tracks in a text file
 2.
   • The application must read the track data from the file at startup.